znwf301/2509507-2500392-2504984-ma1805-final-project/README.md

 - Created shop art + potion art + shop sign art + Pixel overlay
 - Formatted ReadMe to look more professional + Spelling/Grammatical Errors

+The game is designed to be challenging.
+If you are struggelling, just keep on trying like any other gamer would.
+Explore and experiment with the game.
+The game gets harder as you progress.
+I will not explain how to beat the game.
+(The project has problems working on GITHUB, so I would advise downloading the project and running it locally within VS code).

 The code is written in P5JS.
 P5JS is an OOP (Object Orientated Programming) language.
 The code works by being inputted into the computer's CPU (Central Processing Unit), Processes by the ALU (Arithmetic Logic Unit) along with the memory unit and control unit.
 Before it can be processed by the ALU, the code must be converted from a High-level programming language to a low-level programming language (Machine code / Binary) through the use of a compiler.
 Once the code is finally processed, it is then output on the screen as the game we have created.
 If you would like to find out how each piece of code works, read the code along with the code comments once they are uploaded.
 ### <sub> >>I used a 5 Day extension (due date for me: 13th May)<< </sub>
+### <sub> >>If for any reason I am once again suspected of cheating, please can you email me straight away so I can provide evidence to defend myself.
+Thank you<< </sub>

 ## THEMES
 The main theme of this project is to never give up.
 With the endless challenged Hecate has to face, the player must direct throught the dangerous fantasy world to test her limitations.
 It is also designed to empower women, instead of the cliche prince saves princess that is overdone and far too original, we have shone a light to Hecate and conveyed her warrior will-power to save her brother captured by an evil wizard.
 After finishing the game, the player should feel motivated and satisfied of their progression through some of the most challenging levels we have to offer.